micz044/Dicodibg_academy/README.md

-# Dicoding_academy
+# Dicoding_academy_Python
-This file for everything i learn on Dicoding.
+This file for everything i learn on Dicoding Python learning path.